Jessicavazm/t1a1-workbook/README.md

 GeeksforGeeks.
 (2024).
 What is HTTP ? [online] Available at: https://www.geeksforgeeks.org/what-is-http/

 ## Q4
-### Describe the features of interpreters and compilers and how they are different.

 ```
-- Codes are translated one by one as the program runs.
+- Lines of code are translated one by one as the program runs.
 - Interpreters language examples: Python, Ruby, JavaScript.
 - Slower processing when compared to compiler languages
 - More flexible, program display errors as you go.